dincaslan/SelfRefreshing-Training/BioinfoGeneral/SequenceHomology/UTRSequenceHomology.md

-If you ever used [NCBI-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), you might be familiar with "Sequence similarity (homology)" search.

-I categorize the similarity under 5 main categories:
+I categorize the similarity for a gene under 5 main categories:
 - Sequence
 - Function
 - Structure